-Broken tile backer boards may not adequately support the tiles you install on their surface and will certainly increase the moisture permeation rate into the stud wall (more on that in the Shower Membrane section below).
+Broken tile backer boards may not adequately support the tiles you install on their surface and will certainly increase the moisture permeation rate into the stud wall (more on that in the Shower Waterproofing Mistakes section below).

 Most of these backer boards (especially cementitious boards) are not designed to be mounted on an uneven surface.
 They are designed as a rigid and inflexible substrate for your wall tile.

 Even if the board does not fracture, you will not get a firm attachment to the studs if the surface is not an even plane.
 This means deflection of the board and serious troubles for you down the road.

 To fix this you must even out this surface at the very least, but it would also be VERY advantageous if you replaced or reinstalled any studs that are not plumb.
 You might be surprised at how far out of plumb these studs are (I see it all the time).